jckett/Surgery-Survival/README.md

 ## Technologies

-Completed in Python, the following packages are used
+Completed in R, the following packages are used
  - caTools
  - foreign
  - ggm